Myxxin/MPC-Live-II-Tutorial/idm_tutorial/idm_tut.md

 You can think of the LFOs ("low-frequency-oscillator") with this setting as a number generator that gives out a random value every time a pad is tirggered.
 You can assign the LFO to the four destinations on the left by dragging them up.

-Try out some of the extreme settings and here what they do!
+Try out some of the extreme settings and hear what they do!
 Then dial them down to a more subtle setting if you like.
 You might not notice the stereo panning if you use the speakers and I'd advise to keep everything bassy like our kick drum in the middle of the stereo field for a better translation in less-than-ideal playback situations.
 The **AMP** destination is of particular interest, because it changes the volume of the sample/pad - now we don't have to bother with setting the velocity in the **GRID** view!

 Go through all of these steps for your snare drum as well.